ReasonDojo/reason-dojo-may-2020/README.md

 4. Click "Create Group DM"

 ![screenshot showing the button to click to create a group dm on Discord](images/create-group-dm-button.png)

+### Using Tailwind

+If you're finding it hard to know what classes to use for Tailwind, take a look at the [bindings](https://github.com/phthhieu/re-tailwind/blob/master/src/TW.re) directly.
+And if you're not familiar with Tailwind CSS, take a look at [their site](https://tailwindcss.com/).

 ## Projects Built during this Dojo